No Free Lunch for Approximate MCMC: Sufficient Conditions for Large Fluctuations and Warm Starts

 Rather than giving a minimal-length proof of our application in the main text, we give a collection of conditions that will be more useful to readers who wish to establish large fluctuation conditions for their own models.
 We give these conditions in two parts.
-In Section \ref{SubsecGeomCondApp}, we give some generic ``geometric" conditions stated in terms of objects such as manifolds, tangent spaces and so on associated with the model; see Assumption \ref{AssumptionsGoodPoints}.
+In Section \ref{SubsecGeomCondApp}, we state ``geometric" conditions stated in terms of objects such as manifolds, tangent spaces and so on associated with the model; see Assumption \ref{AssumptionsGoodPoints}.
 In Section \ref{SubsecExpRegApp}, we specialize to the case of GLMs and give simple conditions on the model that imply these geometric conditions; see Assumption \ref{AssumptionsGLMVersion}.
-Between these two sections, we hope to illustrate that the large fluctuation condition is both (i) fairly generic, even for models that don't look much like GLMs and (ii) often straightforward to verify for popular models.
+Between these two sections, we hope to illustrate that the large fluctuation condition is both (i) fairly generic, even for models that don't look much like GLMs, and (ii) often straightforward to verify for popular models.
 We note that the conditions in these sections are still far from optimal - for example, the conditions are based on taking various derivatives, so they don't apply to discrete covariate data.

-We note that the main technical difficulty throughout essentially all of this section comes from the fact that we are conditioning on the values of the test statistics $T_{1},\ldots,T_{k}$.
-This will generally restrict our allowed data to some implicitly-defined submanifold, and we must confirm that this submanifold is not too badly-behaved (primarily that it is well-approximated by its tangent planes on a sufficiently large scale).
-In the end, this boils down to verifying that a certain random matrix with highly dependant entries is not very close to singular; this seems to often be true, but such random matrices are not easy to analyze using currently-available tools.
+We note that the main technical difficulty throughout essentially all of this section comes from the fact that we are conditioning on the values of the test statistics $T = (T_{1},\ldots,T_{k})$.
+This will generally restrict our allowed data to a submanifold defined by the level sets of $T$, and we must confirm that this submanifold is not too badly-behaved (primarily that it is well-approximated by its tangent planes on a sufficiently large scale).
+In the end, this boils down to verifying that a certain random matrix with highly dependent entries is not very close to singular; this seems to often be true, but such random matrices are not easy to analyze using currently-available tools.
 While this presents a major mathematical difficulty towards obtaining a general theory, it is fortunately simple to check on a case-by-case basis.
-Remark \ref{RemSimpleAlgBadCond} immediately follows the condition that is difficult to verify, explains the difficulty, and gives a straightforward (and very fast) algorithm for verifying it for any specific model.
+Remark \ref{RemSimpleAlgBadCond} immediately follows the condition that is difficult to verify, explains the difficulty, and gives a straightforward (and often very fast) algorithm for verifying it for any specific model.